Is it good or bad to be reminded right away of another band, when starting on a review of one?

 And for once the intro does not suck: Starting with Wildhoney – the title track with a forest/swamp noise background.
-The seamless shift into Whatever That Hurts (and I mean seamless) is just astonishing, the first song of the (kind of) Death Metal kind.
-Actually ‘Wildhoney‘ is much more: A funky mixture of Atmospheric Metal elements at first.
-Earthy noises and some (kind of) Death Metal provisions by Johan Edlund.
-Interspersed by some psychedelic interludes, but more to that later.
+The seamless shift into Whatever That Hurts (and I mean seamless) is just astonishing.
+A funky mixture of Atmospheric Metal elements at first.
+Earthy noises, and some pseudo Death Metal provisions by Johan Edlund.
+All of this intersperses with some psychedelic interludes, but more to that later.

-Interestingly, Wildhoney was produced with a skeleton setup of two – Johan Edlund and John Hagel – and a bunch of studio musicians.
-It looks like Johan felt back then that the old crew would not be able to handle such a change and went ahead firing most of them.
-And the end result is more than presentable.
+Interestingly, Wildhoney was produced with a skeleton setup of two.
+Johan Edlund and John Hagel, plus a score of studio musicians.
+It looks like Edlund felt back then that the old crew would not be able to handle such a change.
+And went ahead firing most of them.
+Nasty, that.
+But the end result is more than presentable.

 Wildhoney – a gateway production?

 On the negative side, I always had trouble with the psychedelic (like in drug influenced…) parts of Wildhoney.
-1994 was way beyond this type of performance – the most of it happened towards the ’70s and early ’80s, where many bands did not know how to stop going overboard with drug use.
+1994 was way beyond this type of performance.
+The blunt of it happened towards the ’70s and early ’80s, where many bands did not know how to stop going overboard with drug use.
 And this inevitably had this weird influence on their musical styles.
 This leads to Pocket Size Sun that is completely botched and to a lesser extend its predecessor Planets.